Dark pattern: Research

-In 2016 and 2017 research has documented social media anti-privacy practices using dark patterns.
-In 2018 the Norwegian Consumer Council (Forbrukerrådet) published "Deceived by Design," a report on deceptive user interface designs of Facebook, Google and Microsoft.
+In 2016 and 2017, research documented social media anti-privacy practices using dark patterns.
+In 2018, the Norwegian Consumer Council (Forbrukerrådet) published "Deceived by Design," a report on deceptive user interface designs of Facebook, Google, and Microsoft.
 A 2019 study investigated practices on 11,000 shopping web sites.
-It identified 1818 dark patterns total and grouped them into 15 categories.
+It identified 1,818 dark patterns in total and grouped them into 15 categories.

-Recent research from April 2022 finds that dark patterns are still commonly used in the marketplace, highlighting a need for further scrutiny of such practices by the public, researchers and regulators.
+Research from April 2022 found that dark patterns are still commonly used in the marketplace, highlighting a need for further scrutiny of such practices by the public, researchers, and regulators.

 Under the European Union General Data Protection Regulation (GDPR), all companies must obtain unambiguous, freely-given consent from customers before they collect and use ("process") their personally identifiable information.
 A 2020 study found that "big tech" companies often used deceptive user interfaces in order to discourage their users from opting out.
-In 2022 a report by the European Commission found that "97% of the most popular websites and apps used by EU consumers deployed at least one dark pattern."
+In 2022, a report by the European Commission found that "97% of the most popular websites and apps used by EU consumers deployed at least one dark pattern."

+Research on advertising network documentation shows that information presented to mobile app developers on these platforms is focused on complying with legal regulations, and puts the responsibility for such decisions on the developer.
+Also, sample code and settings often have privacy-unfriendly defaults laced with dark patterns to nudge developers’ decisions towards privacy-unfriendly options such as sharing sensitive data to increase revenue.

 Legality

+United States

 Bait-and-switch is a form of fraud that violates US law.